julian-west/python_portfolio_tracker/README.md

 Track the performance of your portfolio using Python!

+## Key Features

+- download stock prices and calculate the daily value of your stock positions from a simple input csv of buy/sell positions
+- conduct in-depth analysis of your overall portfolio performance and individual stocks e.g. mean-variance, correlations, max drawdown, position weightings, profit contributions etc.

 ## Problems this repo solves

 Online broker accounts tend to give generalised statistics about portfolio (or individual stock) performance.
 It can be difficult to easily download any source data to do your own in depth analysis on the performance of any individual positions and the overall risk return profile of the portfolio.
 Furthermore, if you have accounts with multiple brokers it is very difficult and time consuming to complete an analysis of all your positions.